francescofuligni/SPACCA/README.md

-# ProgettoSPACCA

-Gioco di carte S.P.A.C.C.A.
+# Gioco di carte S.P.A.C.C.A.

 Procedura per iniziare a giocare: